-Setting: Dwarfed in a natural world of gigantic dimensions, campers stay in a land of giant sequoias, the largest living things on Earth and one of the oldest, and in the shadow of 14,495-foot Mt.
+Setting: Dwarfed in a natural world of gigantic dimensions, campers visit a land of giant sequoias, the largest living things on Earth and some of the oldest.
+The park lies in the shadow of 14,495-foot Mt.
 Whitney, one of a series of tall peaks in the Sierra Nevadas and the highest mountain in the lower 48 states.
 The park is adjacent to Kings Canyon National Park.

 Tent/RV Campgrounds: Lodgepole, Potwisha, and South Fork are open all year.
 Water is available at South Fork only from April to November.
+Dorst is open from Memorial Day to Labor Day.
 Buckeye is open from April to mid-October.
 Atwell Mill and Cold Springs are open from late May to November; exact dates depend on road and snow conditions.
+Water is available from late May to mid-October.
 All campsites except those at Lodgepole are available on a first-come, first-served basis.
-Reservations through Ticketron are required for Lodgepole.
-Trailers are prohibited at Atwell Mill and Cold Springs because the access roads are narrow and steep.
+Reservations are required for Lodgepole from mid-May through Labor Day; see pages 6-7 for details.
+Trailers are prohibited at Atwell Mill, Buckeye Flat, and Cold Springs because the access roads are narrow and steep.
 Those with trailers should not use South Fork because of a steep, narrow access road and limited turnaround room in the campground.
 The limit of stay is as noted below for all campgrounds from June 14 to September 14; the rest of the year it is 30 days.
-RVs up to 30 feet long are permitted.
-Lodgepole and Potwisha have handicapped-accessible sites near accessible restrooms.
-Campgrounds fill up by early afternoon from mid-August to Labor Day.
+Lodgepole has accessible restrooms and Potwisha has an accessible site near accessible restrooms.
+Campgrounds fill up by early afternoon from mid-July to Labor Day.
+Campsites that can accommodate RVs more than 30 feet long are very limited.

+Group Campground: Dorst is open Memorial Day to Labor Day; exact dates depend on road and snow conditions.
+Reservations are required; write: Dorst Campground, Group Sites, Box C, Sequoia National Park, CA 93262.
+Groups must include at least 20 people.
+RV spaces are limited.
 Backcountry Campsites: Backcountry camping is allowed throughout most of the park.
 The park staff recommends camping from June through September.
 A backcountry permit is required.
-Reservations for a permit can be made beginning March 1 for the upcoming camping season; reservations must be made at least 7 days in advance and by mail.
-Some permits are also available at the park on a first-come, first-served basis throughout the summer camping season
+Reservations for a permit can be made beginning March 1 for the upcoming camping season; reservations must be made at least 14 days in advance and by mail.
+Some permits are also available at the park on a first-come, first-served basis throughout the summer.

-Special Notes: Services available seasonally within 1 mile of camping areas include: Potwisha-evening ranger programs; Lodgepole-hot showers, coin-operated laundry, restaurant, gasoline station, evening ranger programs.
+Special Notes: Services available seasonally within 1 mile of camping areas include: Potwisha-weekend ranger programs; Lodgepole-hot showers, coin-operated laundry, restaurant, gasoline station, ranger programs.
 Campers are required to keep a clean campsite and store their food away to avoid attracting black bears.
-Food must be kept in provided storage lockers at Atwell Mill, Cold Springs, and Lodgepole.
-At the rest of the campgrounds food must be stored in vehicles.
-Backcountry campers should hang food on wires or poles provided or high in trees.
+Food must be kept in provided storage lockers at all campgrounds.
+Backcountry campers should hang food high in trees using the counterbalance method or use approved food canisters.
 Fires are permitted only in designated fire rings or campstoves.
+They may be prohibited in times of high fire danger.
+The maximum vehicle lengths permitted on the Generals Highway are 40 feet for a single vehicle and 50 feet for a combination vehicle.